-A= Height of hood off the finished floor
+A= Height of Hood above the finished floor

-B= Height of installed panels off the finished floor
+B= Height of installed floor base trim above the finished floor

-C= Height of panels
+C= Height of Wall Flashing

-Once you determined the height of the panels you can proceed with ordering the panel.
+Once you have determined the height of the Wall Flashing, you can proceed with ordering the Wall Flashing.

 Suitable wall backing should be provided in the wall to allow the battons to be securely fastened to the wall.
-Note that all wall backing should be the requirement of the rating of the wall.
+Note that all wall backing should meet the requirement of the rating of the wall.
 Only fasteners that meet the requirement of the wall rating should be used.
-It is the responsibility of the Specifier to insure that the wall construction, backing and fasteners meet the requirements of the prevailing codes.
+It is the responsibility of the Installer to ensure that the wall construction, backing and fasteners meet the requirements of the prevailing codes.

-The hood should be installed per its installation requirements prior to installation of the flashing.
+The hood should be installed per its installation requirements prior to installation of the Wall Flashing.